 Why You Should Have A WordPress Site

-So, you’ve got an amazing business idea and you’ve made the decision you’re going to produce and publish your own website.
-Well, as you quite possibly know, there are many factors to take into account.
+So, you’ve got a terrific business idea and you’ve made up your mind that you’re going to build and publish your own website.
+Well, as you most likely know, there are many things to consider.
 The design of the website, the images you’re going to use, the content, the website architecture, the logo designs, the online store – the list goes on.
-But fundamentally, what’s most important when constructing a new website is the platform you choose.
-There’s a range of website platforms available with an array of various features, targeting the entire spectrum of developers from starters to professionals.
-You’ll ask for recommendations on which platform to use and developers will argue for weeks on end about why one platform is better than the other.
+But ultimately, what’s most important when creating a new website is the platform you choose.
+There’s a variety of website platforms available with an array of various features, targeting the entire spectrum of developers from amateurs to professionals.
+You’ll ask for suggestions on which platform to use and developers will argue for weeks on end about why one platform is better than the other.

-It can obviously be confusing to weigh the pro’s and con’s of each website platform and figure out which is best for you.
+It can really be confusing to weigh the pro’s and con’s of each website platform and determine which is best for you.
 So, to save the time and arguments, the basic answer to this question is ‘WordPress’.
-The following article will present five compelling arguments as to why WordPress is the best platform to use, irrespective of your website development skills and abilities.
+The following article will provide five convincing arguments as to why WordPress is the best platform to use, whatever your website development skills and abilities.

 WordPress is user-friendly and manage

-WordPress is highly user-friendly so you don’t have to be an expert HTML coder to produce a practical and powerful website.
-The installation process is quick and simple, the tools are intuitive and there’s a built-in updater so you don’t need to stress over not utilising all the latest features.
+WordPress is considerably user-friendly so you don’t have to be a specialist HTML coder to build a practical and powerful website.
+The setup process is quick and simple, the tools are intuitive and there’s a built-in updater so you don’t need to stress over not utilising all the latest features.
 There are inbuilt features for blog publishing, RSS feeds, user management, automated backups, revisions and much more.
 Once installed, you can start making custom configurations without even writing any code!

 In the words of Google Engineer Matt Cutts, “WordPress automatically solves a tonne of SEO issues”.
-SEO is a highly important factor to any website so having in-built features that seamlessly make your website SEO-friendly is extremely valuable.
-WordPress coding is standard compliance, top quality, and produces semantic mark-up which makes your site very attractive to search engines.
-There are also an assortment of free plugins that you can install which will make your website even more SEO-friendly, but we’ll talk about WordPress’ plugins next.
+SEO is an exceptionally important component to any website so having in-built features that seamlessly make your website SEO-friendly is invaluable.
+WordPress coding is standard compliance, top quality, and produces semantic mark-up which makes your site incredibly attractive to search engines.
+There are also a range of free plugins that you can install which will make your website even more SEO-friendly, but we’ll discuss WordPress’ plugins next.

 WordPress is FREE and Open Source

-Yes, you read it correctly; WordPress is free to download, install, and use to design any type of website you want.
-WordPress is also open source which indicates that the source code is accessible for anyone to modify, edit and create different themes and plugins with a range of features and release these to the online community.
-Now, there are in excess of 2,600 WordPress themes and over 3,100 different free plugins available for use.
-Given that WordPress is a community software, it is maintained by a large group of volunteers who all contribute to the software by writing patches, answering support questions and updating documentation.
-If you have any questions or concerns about anything WordPress related, there are literally thousands of people happy to help.
+Yes, you read it correctly; WordPress is free to download, install, and use to construct any sort of website you want.
+WordPress is also open source which indicates that the source code is readily available for anybody to modify, edit and create different themes and plugins with a range of features and release these to the online community.
+At present, there are in excess of 2,600 WordPress themes and over 3,100 different free plugins available for use.
+Considering that WordPress is a community software, it is maintained by a large group of volunteers who all contribute to the software by writing patches, answering support questions and updating documentation.
+If you have any questions or issues about anything WordPress related, there are literally thousands of people ready to help.

 WordPress is mobile friendly

-Due to the increasing use of smart phones for internet usage, it’s really important that your website is optimised for mobile devices.
+As a result of the increasing use of mobile phones for internet usage, it’s really important that your website is optimised for mobile devices.
 In fact, one of Google’s latest updates requires websites to be optimised for mobile devices or they’ll be penalised in SEO.
-Thankfully most WordPress themes are designed to be mobile responsive, meaning that whatever device your visitors are using, WordPress websites will automatically change the appearance of your website to suit.
-WordPress even lets you to work on both of your mobile website and PC website separately, so you can easily customise both to optimise the user experience.
+The good news is that most WordPress themes are built to be mobile responsive, meaning that regardless of what device your customers are using, WordPress websites will automatically adapt the appearance of your website to suit.
+WordPress also lets you to work on both of your mobile website and PC website separately, so you can easily customise both to optimise the user experience.

 WordPress is secure

-In today’s world, website security is imperative so of course WordPress has high security standards.
-Almost one-quarter of websites are built on WordPress so hackers are frequently looking for ways to compromise them.
-WordPress is well aware of this so has created a range of security features which prevents any malicious attacks by releasing regular updates that neutralises these threats.
-Remember, it’s also imperative for you to be using a secure device when accessing your WordPress account, so make sure that you use standard security tools on your device and only acquire legitimate plugins from trusted providers.
+In today’s world, website security is pivotal so of course WordPress has high security standards.
+Roughly one-quarter of websites are produced on WordPress so hackers are continually trying to find ways to compromise them.
+WordPress is well aware of this so has created a range of security features which prevents any malicious attacks by publishing frequent updates that neutralises these threats.
+Always remember, it’s also important for you to be using a secure device when accessing your WordPress account, so make sure you utilise standard security tools on your device and only download credible plugins from trusted sources.

-As you can see, WordPress has a series of impressive features that simply make it the best website platform on the market.
-Although there are a lot of other reasons why WordPress is an excellent choice for your website, this article just focuses on 5 of these: WordPress is extremely user-friendly, free and open source, extremely SEO compatible, mobile friendly, and secure.
+As you can see, WordPress has a series of terrific features that simply make it the best website platform on the market.
+Though there are many other reasons why WordPress is an excellent choice for your website, this article just focuses on five of these: WordPress is very user-friendly, free and open source, significantly SEO compatible, mobile friendly, and secure.
 What more could you want from a platform to construct an effective and powerful website?
-If you have any inquiries about how you can further optimise your website, talk with the team at Internet Marketing Experts on 1300 595 013 or visit their website: http://www.internetmarketingexperts.net.au
+If you have any inquiries about how you can further optimise your website, talk with the team at Internet Marketing Experts on 1300 595 013 or visit their website: https://internetmarketingexperts.net.au